An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 Looking back at our journey with SSS, I am blown away by the tremendous progress Marc has made in his writing.

 And don’t despair if things go hard at first.
-When we embarked on SSS 1A, I had to be Marc’s scribe for an entire year!
+When we started SSS 1A, I had to be Marc’s scribe for an entire year!
 Writing was a daunting task for him, filled with frustration and overwhelm.
 So, taking Mr. Pudewa’s advice to heart, I provided as much support as he needed.

-Fast forward two years, and Marc is now crafting his own texts, growing leaps and bounds each week.
+Fast forward two years, and Marc is now writing his own texts, growing leaps and bounds each week.
 This lesson goes far beyond writing—it’s a lesson that applies to every challenge he’ll encounter in life:

 This quote has become one of our favorites, and we can truly see its undeniable truth in the evolution of his writing!

-❤️ Flexible
+⑦ Flexible

-One of the great things I love about SSS is its ability to be customized.
+As an eclectic homeschooler, something I love about SSS is its ability to be customized.
 You have the freedom to adjust the pace, level, and even the source texts you use.
 Want to explore different materials or incorporate your own?
 SSS gives you the green light.
 With the TWSS, and other cool add-ons, parents can even assign their own source texts to their children.

 SSS provides pacing examples in the free printables that come with the package.
 While we use SSS thrice a week to cover one week of curriculum, other families take their time, stretching it out over two weeks or even more.
 It’s all about finding the rhythm that works best for you.